SOCI 210: Sociological perspectives

 • De facto standard of sex determination

-• Also ambiguous
+• Also ambiguous and variable

 Reproductive role